johnridesabike/acutis/docs/introduction.md

 haven't developed much editor tooling for it yet.
 Use it if you don't mind getting your getting your hands dirty.

-## Installation: OPAM
+## Installation: OCaml

-The OCaml package manager, OPAM, can install Acutis by using the URL to its git repository.
+The OCaml package manager, OPAM, can install Acutis through its git repository.

 ```shell
 opam pin https://github.com/johnridesabike/acutis.git